Our Vehicle for this half term is 'Food Glorious Food'

 The development of children’s spoken language underpins all seven areas of learning and development.
 Children need to be able to listen attentively and respond with relevant comments and questions.

 We to support the children in developing good listening skills and learning new vocabulary through: learning good listening skills, looking at the person who is speaking, responding to questions, and discussing high quality stories.
 We develop spoken skills by using ‘My Turn Your Turn’, where the children repeat the word/phrase/sentence modelled by the adult, and through high quality back and forth interactions with adults.
 The children also develop their spoken language through role-play activities, lots of discussion and opportunities to ask questions in large and small groups.

 This is an area where you can really support your child by modelling speaking in full sentences and encouraging them to do so if they don't already, and engaging them in back and forth conversations.

 Personal Social and Emotional Development

 Children’s personal social and emotional development is crucial for children to lead healthy and happy lives.
-We continue to support them to learn and develop their personal social and emotional skills through developing strong and supportive relationships with the adults in the class and their peers.
+We help the children to learn and develop their personal social and emotional skills through developing strong and supportive relationships with the adults in the class and their peers.
 Through stories and activities including ‘Circle Time’, they will identify and name emotions, and are supported to reflect on and self-regulate their feelings and behaviour.
 We encourage them to be confident to try new activities, to be independent and to develop resilience.

-This half term the children will be focussing on Target Games.
+This half term the children will be focussing 'Fundamental Movement Skills'.